mm3509/b9122/syllabus/README.md

 To succeed in the waiver exam, you need a basic level in Bash, C and SQL, and an intermediate level in Python (imperative programming and control flow, basic data structures, recursive programming, object-oriented programming, debugging).

-To get a sense of the difficulty of the exam, please refer to the assignments and exams from the 2024 edition of this course [here](https://github.com/mm3509/b9122-2024).
+To get a sense of the scope, format and difficulty of the exam, please refer to the assignments and exams from the 2024 edition of this course [here](https://github.com/mm3509/b9122-2024).

 ## Grading